2025 Malcolm Bowie Prize: Winner Announced2026 Undergraduate Essay Prize: Submissions Open2026/27 Visiting International Fellow

 The grant (for a maximum of £1000) is designed to cover travel costs, conference fees if applicable, and to provide a stipend based on the estimate of expenses presented in the application.
 Projects will typically last for between five and ten days, although this could be extended if a strong case is made.
 The aim is to enable postgraduate students to travel abroad for a potentially career-transforming international event or activity (e.g. attendance at a major conference, access to a major collection).

 The grant is a competitive award, and applications will be judged by a jury composed of the President and Vice-President of the Society and the executive officer in charge of research awards.
-There will usually be one grant awarded per year, but exceptionally, where funding allows, this may be extended to two.
+There will usually be one grant awarded per year.

 Eligibility